TempleOkosun/password_checker/README.md

 # password_checker
-A tool to help check if your password is secure
+Passwords get leaked all the time.
+This is a tool to help check if your password is secure.